siva6797/personalCV/content/post/10-Nikto/index.md

 ---
-title: 'Exploring Nikto: Unveiling the Webs Vulnerabilities'
+title: "Exploring Nikto: Unveiling the Web's Vulnerabilities"
 subtitle: 'A Comprehensive Guide to Nikto in Kali Linux'

 # Summary for listings and search engines